 We called him “Mick the Quick.”
 He was born in Miami, FL on October 31, 1948.
 Rivers came to the Yankees with Ed Figueroa from the Angels in a December, 1975 trade for Bobby Bonds.
-That deal was the key that finally fully opened the door to the resurgence of the Yankee dynasty that took place in the mid seventies.
+That deal was the key that finally fully opened the door to the resurgence of the Yankee dynasty, which took place in the mid seventies.
 Figueroa was himself a big part of that resurgence, winning more games during his first three seasons in Pinstripes than any other AL pitcher.
 But it was Rivers who provided the missing piece to the Yankee’s offense and during his first two seasons in New York he was one of the most exciting players in baseball.

 Billy Martin inserted Mickey at the top of the Yankee lineup and he became a run-scoring machine during the 1976 season.
 Even though he missed 25 games he still managed to cross home plate 95 times.
 He stole 43 bases getting caught just seven times.
 He had 184 hits and batted .312.
 The only thing he couldn’t do was walk but he also made contact, striking out just 51 times.
 He also had a great playoff series against the Royals before falling flat along